-Some of the following signs may be indicators of neglect:

-- children who are living in a home that is indisputably dirty or unsafe - children who are left hungry or dirty - children who are left without adequate clothing - children who are living in dangerous conditions, i.e. around drugs, alcohol, or violence - children living where parents/carers are often angry, aggressive, or self-harming - children who fail to receive basic health and medical care. - neglected children can have weight changes or be excessively under or overweight. - neglected children often have poor relationships with peers. - neglected children may have self-soothing behaviour that may not be age appropriate, e.g. rocking, hair twisting, thumb sucking. - changes in school performance or attendance are also signs.
+Some of the following signs may be indicators of neglect: children who are living in a home that is indisputably dirty or unsafe; who are left hungry or dirty; who are left without adequate clothing; who are living in dangerous conditions, i.e. around drugs, alcohol, or violence; where parents/carers are often angry, aggressive, or self-harming; who fail to receive basic health and medical care.
+Neglected children can have weight changes or be excessively under or overweight.
+They often have poor relationships with peers.
+Self-soothing behaviour may not be age appropriate, e.g. rocking, hair twisting, thumb sucking.
+Changes in school performance or attendance are also signs.

 Modern slavery and human trafficking: This covers slavery (including domestic slavery), human trafficking and forced labour.
 Traffickers and slave masters use whatever they can to pressurise, deceive and force individuals into a life of abuse and inhumane treatment.
-Children and adults are trafficked into the UK and forced to commit crimes such as pick-pocketing, ATM theft, cannabis cultivation, as well as being made to beg.
+Children and adults are trafficked into the UK and forced to commit crimes such as pick-pocketing, ATM theft, Cannabis cultivation, as well as being made to beg.
 Some people are intentionally harmed by perpetrators as visible vulnerabilities generate more money from passers-by.
 The person is made to hand over most, if not all of the money that has been donated.